Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Klainerman-Sobolev inequalities

 The wave operator in these new variables has the form

 In these coordinates, the regions $C^-_{TS} $ become essentially rectangular regions of size $1$.
 Precisely, in spherical hyperbolic coordinates the regions $C^-_{TS}$ are represented as follows

 where $I_\sigma$ and $I_\phi$ are intervals of size $1$.
 As discussed earlier we are assuming we are at distance at least one from the cone, which corresponds to $S\geq 1$.
-Furthermore, in the region $C^-_{TS}$ we have

 Here we work under the assumption that $S\lesssim T$, which selects a conical neighbourhood of the cone, as the analysis in the outer part is much simpler (see Proposition~\ref{p:out}).
+Therefore, in such region $C^-_{TS}$ we have